npm/couch-login/README.md

 Fails if the token is invalid or expired.

+### couch.changePass(newAuth, callback)

+Must already be logged in.
+Updates the `_users` document with new salt and hash, and re-logs in with the new credentials.
+Callback is called with the same arguments as login, or the first step of the process that failed.

 ### couchdb.logout(callback)

 Delete the session out of couchdb.
 This makes the token permanently